 A.1.
 Introduction

-OGC Web APIs are not a Web Services in the traditional sense.
+OGC Web APIs are not a Web Service in the traditional sense.
 Rather, they define the behavior and content of a set of Resources exposed through a Web Application Programing Interface (Web API).
 Therefore, an API may expose resources in addition to those defined by the standard.
 A test engine must be able to traverse the API, identify and validate test points, and ignore resource paths which are not to be tested.

 A.2.
 Conformance Class Core